-A person appointed to the Assistant Professor rank will normally hold a doctoral degree or equivalent, or be in the process of completing a doctorate.
-Professional qualifications or designations in fields where doctorates are not normally available, or instances where the candidate has accumulated experience judged to be particularly relevant and valuable to a field, may be regarded as equivalent to the doctorate.
+Normally hold an earned doctoral degree or be in the process of completing a doctoral degree.
+Professional qualifications or designations in fields where doctorates are not normally available, or instances where the candidate has accumulated experience judged to be particularly relevant and valuable to a field, may be considered.

-d) Instructor:
+d) Instructor